-High Currents and Higher Temperatures: PCB Design Tips for Heat Management
+High Currents and High Temperature: PCB Design Tips for Heat Management

 I remember the first (and hopefully the only) time one of my circuits caught on fire.
 It started with the resistors and quickly spread to a nearby decoupling capacitor.
 Thankfully, the destruction was minor and most of the components were salvageable.
 Why did this happen you ask?
 No, this was not due to a short circuit.
 Very simply, I did not take into account the high current PCB layout.

 As electronics continue to be miniaturized, the thermal demands in these systems increase as more features are packed into smaller devices.
 This is especially true in printed circuit boards (PCBs) that operate at high current-carrying capacity.
 Power systems with high output, such as Li+ ion batteries used in electric vehicles, require integrated power management systems that are built on PCBs.
 Designers will need to implement creative strategies to manage heat generated in a high current PCB layout.

 Heat that is generated by power loss in high current circuits should be moved away from the device in order to combat temperature rise.
 Everyone is probably familiar with fans and heat sinks used on computer processors.
 These systems essentially move heat from the board and exchange it with moving air.
 But in some PCB devices, especially devices with small form factor, incorporating a fan or a bulky heat sink may not be possible on the ground plane.
 Read on for some high current PCB design tips.

 The resistance of copper traces and vias account for significant power loss and heat generation in PCB-based devices, especially when they carry high current density.
 Electrical connections with a larger cross-sectional area have lower resistance, which reduces the amount of power lost to heat.